-pomegranate brussels sprout salad in a white serving dish.
+pomegranate brussels sprout salad in a wooden bowl.
 There are nuts, pomegranate, and brussels sprouts in the salad.

-A serving bowl filled with pomegranate brussels sprout salad.
+A glass bowl filled with pomegranate brussels sprout salad.
 You can see the candied nuts and the red pomegranate pieces.
 There are also bits of bacon mixed in with the brussels sprouts.

 Ingredients Needed for Brussels Sprouts Salad